concourse/oci-build-task/README.md

   FROM ${base_image}
   ```

-* `$IMAGE_PLATFORM`: Specify the target platform to build the image for.
+* `$IMAGE_PLATFORM`: Specify the target platform(s) to build the image for.
 For
-  example `IMAGE_PLATFORM=linux/arm64` will build the image for the Linux OS
+  example `IMAGE_PLATFORM=linux/arm64,linux/amd64` will build the image for the
-  and `arm64` architecture.
-By default, images will be built for the current
+  Linux OS and architectures `arm64` and `amd64`.
+By default, images will be
-  worker's platform that the task is running on.
+  built for the current worker's platform that the task is running on.

 * `$LABEL_*`: params prefixed with `LABEL_` will be set as image labels.
   For example `LABEL_foo=bar`, will set the `foo` label to `bar`.